ciCciC/recipeApi/README.md

 - install a SDK e.g. IntelliJ or VScode (optional)
 - git clone the repo

-# Reproducing
+# Reproducibility
 - go to the root of the project within the terminal
 - then run the following: docker-compose -f docker-compose.yml up
-- lastly run the application from terminal: ./gradlew bootRun
+- lastly run the application from terminal:
+  - Application -> "./gradlew bootRun"
+  - Test -> "./gradlew test"